husonlab/splitstree6/doc/user-manual.md

 #### Loose And Lacy

-The "Loose And Lacy" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Loose And Lacy* algorithm takes a Trees block as input and produces a Trees block as output.
 It computes the 'loose' and 'lacy' species for a given tree and taxon trait.
 The algorithm has the following options:

 `SpeciesDefinition = {Loose | Lacy | Both}` - species definition to use

-`TraitNumber =  <Integer>` - number of specific trait to use `UseAllTraits =  <Boolean>` - use all traits Reference: [@Hoppeetal2019]
+`TraitNumber =  <Integer>` - number of specific trait to use

+`UseAllTraits =  <Boolean>` - use all traits

+Reference: [@Hoppeetal2019]

 #### List One RSPR Trees

-The "List One RSPR Trees" algorithm takes a Trees block as input and produces a Report block as output.
+The *List One RSPR Trees* algorithm takes a Trees block as input and produces a Report block as output.
 It determines which trees are exactly on rSPR away from each other.
 The algorithm has the following options:

-`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees `WhichTree =  <Integer>` - the index of the tree that the method will be applied to
+`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees

+`WhichTree =  <Integer>` - the index of the tree that the method will be applied to

 ## Algorithms on a Network Block

 #### Show Network

-The "Show Network" algorithm takes a Network block as input and produces a View block as output.
+The *Show Network* algorithm takes a Network block as input and produces a View block as output.
 It provides interactive visualizations of networks.
 The algorithm has the following options: